SumoLogic/sumologic-aws-lambda/kinesis-firehose-cloudwatch-collection/metrics/README.md

-# sumologic-kinesis-firehose-collection
+# sumologic-kinesis-cloudwatch-metrics

-This Server Less application is used to setup aws resources required to send cloudwatch logs and metrics to Sumo Logic using Amazon Kinesis Firehose.
+This Server Less application is used to setup aws resources required to send cloudwatch metrics to Sumo Logic using Amazon Kinesis Firehose.

 Made with ❤️ by Sumo Logic.
 Available on the [AWS Serverless Application Repository](https://aws.amazon.com/serverless)